NicharNET/UNIM-4IT446-CSFD/README.md

 # UNIM-4IT446-CSFD

-Automated testing of [ČSFD website](https://www.csfd.cz/) as a group semestral work.
+Automated testing of [ČSFD website](https://www.csfd.cz/) as a group semestral work based on [Robot Framework](http://robotframework.org/) and Selenium2Library and Python.

 # Contributors